Updated: April 16, 2014

 always have a blast and will remember this event and NDSU for years to

 come.
 If you have any questions, just let me or Guy know.
-My contact
+Our contact

 information is below.